 Watt had spent five years with DJ partner Jay Hannan running Lazy Dog, the popular day-night deep house Sunday party in west London, after winding down a sixteen-year bestselling mainstream career with Tracey Thorn in Everything But The Girl.
 As Lazy Dog drew to a close in 2003, he began throwing a new regular Buzzin’ Fly night at a small nearby venue called Cherry Jam, which he had recently opened as joint-owner.
-Within a few months the party had moved to a larger space, Neighbourhood on Acklam Road, and found a new young co-resident DJ -Chris Woodward – had been found through a mixtape competition.
+Within a few months the party had moved to a larger space, Neighbourhood on Acklam Road, and a new young co-resident DJ -Chris Woodward – had been found through a mixtape competition.
 A release schedule was planned for the label.

 Early signings included the French-Portuguese trio Rodamaal and young San Francisco DJ-producer Justin Martin, whose respective debuts Musica Feliz and The Sad Piano cemented the label’s promise.
 Watt also took on John Gilsenan at iwantdesign to create the label’s unique artwork.
 In 2004 the first compilation, Buzzin’ Fly Volume 1 mixed by Watt was released, and a licensing deal with Astralwerks in North America was secured.
-The same year Buzzin’ Fly won a public vote for Best Breakthrough Label award at the inaugural House Music Awards.
+The same year Buzzin’ Fly won a public vote for Best Breakthrough Label at the inaugural House Music Awards.

 2005 saw Watt’s spoken-word house track Pop A Cap In Yo’ Ass featuring the then emerging London singer-MC Estelle go from underground acclaim to overground national radio play on daytime BBC Radio 1.
 Other highlights of the year included the reception surrounding the label’s second mix compilation, Buzzin’ Fly Volume 2 and Manoo And Francois A’s second single, Traffic which topped the influential tastemaker DJ magazine Hype Chart at No 1.